gemdegem/comtracker/README.md

 <img src="https://github.com/gemdegem/comtracker/assets/94614019/9636730e-72b3-4d7f-be07-27a36a204688" alt="Comtracker landing" width="600"/>
 </p>

-ComTracker is a web application designed to uncover connections between Ethereum addresses.
+ComTracker is designed to uncover connections between Ethereum addresses.
 In its initial version (v1), users can input two Ethereum addresses to identify all transactions between them, including intermediate addresses ( in the application marked as depth 2).
 The application provides detailed information about the transaction time, the amount of cryptocurrency, and the type of cryptocurrency sent.

 <p align="center">